henryzhangzhy/pykffusion/README.md

 ## TODO

-- [ ] should not treat observation equally, we should mark sensors because this will influence the covariance.
+- [ ] should not treat observations equally, we should mark sensors because this will influence the covariance.
 - [ ] add noise to lidar
 - [ ] multi modal fusion logic
   - [ ] merge multi modal data